Frequency Part-time

 Application Details

-Students who have conferred a master’s degree with at least 30 credits but less than 36 credits may be considered for admission, however they are required to complete the additional graduate credits at a regionally accredited college or university either before or during matriculation in the EdD program.
+Students with a master’s degree containing at least 30 but fewer than 36 credits may be considered for admission but must complete additional graduate credits at a regionally accredited institution either before or during EdD program matriculation.

 Application Requirements and Deadlines